azimi99/PPO-JAX/README.md

 ## PPO in JAX
-This is a gymnasium compatible implementation of PPO in JAX.
+This is a gymnasium-compatible implementation of PPO in JAX.
 Here are some Gymnasium environments with continuous observation spaces and discrete action spaces suitable for benchmarking this PPO JAX implementation:

 - `CartPole-v1`